 § 200.465 Rental costs of real property and equipment.

-(a) Subject to the limitations described in paragraphs (b) through (d) of this section, rental costs are allowable to the extent that the rates are reasonable in light of such factors as: rental costs of comparable property, if any; market conditions in the area; alternatives available; and the type, life expectancy, condition, and value of the property leased.
-Rental arrangements should be reviewed periodically to determine if circumstances have changed and other options are available.
+(a) Subject to the limitations described in paragraphs (b) through (d) of this section, rental costs are allowable to the extent that the rates are reasonable in light of such factors as costs of comparable rental properties; market conditions in the area; alternatives available; and the type, life expectancy, condition, and value of the property leased.
+Rental arrangements should be reviewed periodically to determine if circumstances have changed and if other options are available.

-(b) Rental costs under “sale and lease back” arrangements are allowable only up to the amount that would be allowed had the non-Federal entity continued to own the property.
+(b) Rental costs under “sale and lease back” arrangements are allowable only up to the amount that would have been allowed if the recipient or subrecipient had continued to own the property.
 This amount would include expenses such as depreciation, maintenance, taxes, and insurance.

-(c) Rental costs under “less-than-arm's-length” leases are allowable only up to the amount (as explained in paragraph (b) of this section).
-For this purpose, a less-than-arm's-length lease is one under which one party to the lease agreement is able to control or substantially influence the actions of the other.
-Such leases include, but are not limited to those between:
+(c) Rental costs under “less-than-arm's-length” leases are allowable only up to the amount described in paragraph (b) of this section.
+For this purpose, a less-than-arm's-length lease is one under which one party to the lease agreement can control or substantially influence the actions of the other.
+Such leases include, but are not limited to, those between:

-(1) Divisions of the non-Federal entity;
+(1) Divisions of the recipient or subrecipient;

-(2) The non-Federal entity under common control through common officers, directors, or members; and
+(2) The recipient or subrecipient and another entity under common control through common officers, directors, or members; and

-(3) The non-Federal entity and a director, trustee, officer, or key employee of the non-Federal entity or an immediate family member, either directly or through corporations, trusts, or similar arrangements in which they hold a controlling interest.
-For example, the non-Federal entity may establish a separate corporation for the sole purpose of owning property and leasing it back to the non-Federal entity.
+(3) The recipient or subrecipient and a director, trustee, officer, or key employee of the recipient or subrecipient or an immediate family member, either directly or through corporations, trusts, or similar arrangements in which they hold a controlling interest.
+For example, the recipient or subrecipient may establish a separate corporation to own property and lease it back to the recipient or subrecipient.

 (4) Family members include one party with any of the following relationships to another party:

-(i) Spouse, and parents thereof;
+(i) Spouse and parents thereof;

-(ii) Children, and spouses thereof;
+(ii) Children and spouses thereof;

-(iii) Parents, and spouses thereof;
+(iii) Parents and spouses thereof;

-(iv) Siblings, and spouses thereof;
+(iv) Siblings and spouses thereof;

-(v) Grandparents and grandchildren, and spouses thereof;
+(v) Grandparents and grandchildren and spouses thereof;

 (vi) Domestic partner and parents thereof, including domestic partners of any individual in 2 through 5 of this definition; and